Mass surveillance in China: Household registration

 Household registration or Hukou (户口 (Hùkǒu)) has been in existence since the establishment of the People's Republic of China in 1949 and since imperial times.
-The "Hukou" or family registration system lists the members of an individual's immediate family and any extended relatives which may be connected to the individual in addition to births, deaths, marriages, divorces and relocations and other movements.
+The "Hukou" or family registration system lists the members of an individual's immediate family and any extended relatives who may be connected to the individual in addition to births, deaths, marriages, divorces and relocations and other movements.

-Hukou is divided into either agricultural or urban status and acts as a form of social control through restricting the area in which an individual and his or her children can obtain access to education, healthcare, housing, employment and or other government services.
-The system also acts as a convenient method for the state to exert collective punishment i.e. individuals who commit or engage in acts of dissent may have their family arrested or detained for leverage.
+Hukou is divided into either agricultural or urban status and acts as a form of social control by restricting the area in which an individual and his or her children can obtain access to education, healthcare, housing, employment and or other government services.
+The system also acts as a convenient method for the state to exert collective punishment, i.e., individuals who commit or engage in acts of dissent may have their families arrested or detained for leverage.

-In recent years Hukou information has been utilised extensively to suppress dissent both at home and abroad in Xi Jinping's anti-corruption campaign, specifically operation Fox Hunt in which suspects accused of corruption in China are coerced into returning to home to face charges for fear of consequences which may befall their family and or extended relatives residing in country.
-The Ministry of Public Security manages the National Basic Population Information Database (NBPIB) as part of the Golden Shield Project which contains digitised Hukou information in addition to information on past travels and criminal history.
+In recent years Hukou information has been utilized extensively to suppress dissent both at home and abroad in Xi Jinping's anti-corruption campaign, specifically Operation Fox Hunt in which suspects accused of corruption in China are coerced into returning home to face charges for fear of consequences which may befall their family and or extended relatives residing in the country.
+The Ministry of Public Security manages the National Basic Population Information Database (NBPIB) as part of the Golden Shield Project, which contains digitized Hukou information in addition to information on past travels and criminal history.
 The database contains information on 96% of the Chinese population.

-Household registration is governed by the "Regulations of the People's Republic of China on Household Registration" issued in 1958 which states:
+Household registration is governed by the "Regulations of the People's Republic of China on Household Registration" issued in 1958, which states:

 Residency registration

-In accordance with the Entry Exit Administration Law of the People's Republic of China, all persons entering the country or upon moving to each new region within China must register their residency by obtaining a temporary residence permit at the nearest Public Security Bureau or PSB within 24 hours of arrival.
+In accordance with the Entry and Exit Administration Law of the People's Republic of China, all persons entering the country or upon moving to each new region within China must register their residency by obtaining a temporary residence permit at the nearest Public Security Bureau or PSB within 24 hours of arrival.
 Failure to do so may result in fines of up to 2,000 RMB or detention.

 Hotels hosting the stay of foreigners or non-PRC nationals are obligated to report and upload information to platforms stipulated by the PSB's in each respective area.
-The regulation is reminiscent of soviet practice in that it is designed to closely surveil all foreign nationals in the event they may be potential spies which pose a risk to national security in addition to being able to quickly respond or detain anyone who may be in violation of laws or disrupt public order.
+The regulation is reminiscent of former Soviet practice in that it is designed to closely surveil all foreign nationals in the event they may be potential spies who pose a risk to national security in addition to being able to quickly respond or detain anyone who may be in violation of laws or disrupt public order.